kylegrantlucas/takeout/README.md

 #### Templating

-Takeout includes support for specifying customs endpoint schemas using the (Liquid Templating Engine)[http://bs.com]:
+Takeout includes support for specifying customs endpoint schemas using the [Liquid Templating Engine](http://liquidmarkup.org):

 To define a schema do so in the instantiation of the client: